Blogging best practices.

 - More and more people are aware that you can make money online therefore more people are competing for the same audience.

 2. Narrow Your Content

 You may have heard about content-focused micro-niche sites.
-In many instances they outrank big authority sites, because Google loves “topic clusters”.
+In many instances, they outrank big authority sites because Google loves “topic clusters”.
 For example, you may want to blog about a particular region.
 The travel blog Aussie Tourist only discusses Australian Travel.